skiwithpete/alarmpi/README.md

   and follow the instructions.

-   * Since this script uses cron to schedule the alarm and hende modifies crontab.
-If a crontab already exists, you may therefore want to create a backup with `crontab -l > cron.backup` before running the script.
+   * This script uses cron to schedule the alarm and hence modifies the user's crontab.
+You may therefore want to create a backup of an existing crontab with `crontab -l > cron.backup` before running the script.
 It can be restored with `crontab cron.backup`.

  4. Optionally, run unit tests with